Social Work Career Possibilities Go Beyond Clinical and School Settings

 What Careers Are Available With an MSW?

-The MSW job outlook presents an array of possibilities to apply your expertise and make a difference.
-The U.S. Bureau of Labor Statistics noted much faster growth in the field than the average for all occupations, projecting that positions for social workers will increase by 13% between 2019 and 2029.
-With advanced education and licensure, professionals may excel in workplaces such as schools, government agencies, hospitals, nursing homes, rehabilitation centers, child welfare organizations, social advocacy groups and medical clinics.
+The MSW job outlook presents an array of possibilities to apply your expertise and make a difference in your career, all while earning a competitive salary.
+The U.S. Bureau of Labor Statistics noted faster growth in the field than the average for all occupations, projecting that positions for social workers will increase by 7% between 2022 and 2032.
+The national laverage for job growth is 3.5%.

 Child, Family or School Social Worker